After Harvard, future is uncertain for Bo's son

 Harvard spokesman Doug Gavel would not comment on how Bo Guagua was financing his expensive graduate studies - just the latest in more than a decade of study abroad.
 Media reports suggest Bo Guagua's education has been bankrolled by a Chinese billionaire businessman.
 His family has said he received scholarships to various institutions.

-On its website, Harvard estimates that expenses for the upcoming academic year for international students at the Kennedy School would come to about $70,000, "based upon conservative estimates of living expenses."
+On its website, Harvard estimates that expenses for the upcoming academic year for international students at the Kennedy School would come to about $70,000 (44,165 pounds), "based upon conservative estimates of living expenses."

 Bo's lifestyle has seemed far removed from the austerity experienced by many graduate students.